 In the above spreadsheet:

-Further examples of the Excel Networkdays function can be found on the Microsoft Office website.
+Further examples of the Excel Networkdays function are provided on the Microsoft Office website.

-If you get an error from the Excel Networkdays function this is likely to be one of the following:
+If you get an error from the Excel Networkdays function this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if any of the supplied arguments are not valid dates.|